2020 Japan Winter Wonders Photo Tour – Fully Booked

 - Native Japanese photo guides with extensive experience and excellent English

 Like to book this 2020 Japan Winter Wonders Tour

 - For answers or pre bookings for the 2021 tour, email firstname.lastname@example.org

 The Winter landscape of Japan

 This tour is an opportunity to experience the visual and cultural richness of Japan at a pace tailored to photographers.
-You will be creating images as diverse as the minimalist landscapes of Hokkaido, the cityscapes and street scenes of Tokyo, and nature up-close with the snow monkeys in central Honshu.
-Add in a few traditional 17th Century style gassho zukuri thatched roof houses covered in snow, and you have the perfect mix!
+You will be creating images as diverse as the minimalist landscapes of Hokkaido, nature up-close with the Whooper Swans and Japanese Cranes in the surreal winter environment, and the snow monkeys in central Honshu.
+Add in the ancient traditions of the Japanese Tea Ceremony you have the perfect mix!

 Finally, in Kyoto, Japan’s imperial capital for over a thousand years, we will take four days to explore the most interesting of their 1500 temples and the exquisite gardens, walk the narrow cobbled streets of the five geisha districts, and have a special private opportunity to experience and photograph the traditional artistry of geiko and maiko (as geisha and their apprentices are called in Kyoto).

 Japan is a great place to slow down as a photographer and make more considered or reflective images.
 We can try to photograph stillness and solitude, warm light and shadows, spaces and their tensions.
 We will look for beauty and try our hand at photographic haiku.

 Japan, the land of diversity